LukasMarx/ai-food-blog/src/content/posts/Jalebi.md

 recipeYield: "4"
 calories: 350
 recipeCuisine: "Indian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a mixing bowl, add all-purpose flour, besan, baking powder, baking soda and mix well.", "Add water to the dry ingredients and mix well to form a smooth batter.
 Make sure there are no lumps in the batter.", "Add a pinch of saffron strands to the batter and mix well.
 Keep the batter aside for 10-15 minutes.", "Add sugar and water to a pan and bring it to a boil.
 Stir the mixture until the sugar dissolves completely.", "Add cardamom powder and lemon juice to the sugar syrup and mix well.
 Keep the sugar syrup aside and let it cool down.", "Heat oil in a pan for frying.
 Transfer the Jalebi batter to a squeeze bottle or a piping bag with a nozzle.", "Squeeze the Jalebi batter in a circular motion into the hot oil.
 Fry the Jalebi until it turns golden brown on both sides.", "Remove the Jalebi from the oil and transfer it to the sugar syrup.
-Let the Jalebi soak in the sugar syrup for 3-4 minutes.", "Remove the Jalebi from the sugar syrup and serve hot or cold."
+Let the Jalebi soak in the sugar syrup for 3-4 minutes.", "Remove the Jalebi from the sugar syrup and serve hot or cold.", ]
-]
 ---

 ## Introduction